 - 3. Name the group. - 4.
 Check the boxes of LAN1 and LAN3 in Available LAN.
-Here Wi-Fi 2.4G network and Wi-Fi 5G network are viewed as a LAN interface respectively. - 5.
+Here Wi-Fi 2.4G network is viewed as a LAN interface. - 5.
 Click Enable Group Isolation to isolate working devices and disallow other devices from communicating with them. - 6.
 Click OK to save the settings.

+Done!
 Now your working devices connected to LAN1 and LAN3 are in an isolated group!
 Note: VLAN function is enabled by default.
 You cannot disable it when IPTV is enabled.

-14. 6.
+13.6.
 Create Static Routes